 4. The boom of cannabis

 It’s a $10 billion industry…and growing quickly!
 Even as marijuana gains support, cannabis advertising faces strict regulation.
 Plus, many publishers and digital platforms do not accept ads for marijuana brands.
+As large share of advertising is left to blogs, podcasts, newsletters, and print media because many online platforms with prime advertising spaces do not allow these to advertise on their space.

 We predict that cannabis – and the changing regulations to advertise it – will impact the OOH industry in 2019.